monorepo-template/dependencies/packages/react-module-tsconfig/README.md

 # React module TypeScript configuration

-The `@monorepo-template/react-module-tsconfig` package is a production-ready TypeScript configuration for React modules.
+The `@monorepo-template/react-module-tsconfig` package contains production-ready TypeScript configurations for React modules.
 It extends the [monorepo template TypeScript configuration](https://www.npmjs.com/package/@monorepo-template/tsconfig) by adding React-specific compiler options, such as JSX support, type declarations, and more.